birfan/BaristaDatasets/README.md

 More options are available for the models in train.py and eval.py scripts of ParlAI codes; single_dialog.py in Memory Networks or Split Memory; train.py and test.py scripts in Supervised Embeddings.

-Models with other hyperparameters (as described in the Irfan and Belpaeme paper) are available under the *baselines* and *agents* folders.
+Models with other hyperparameters (as described in the Irfan et al., 2021) are available under the *baselines* and *agents* folders.
 The above mentioned methods have the best performing hyperparameters as described in the paper.

 ## Trained Models

-*barista-datasets-and-trained-models* release contains the Barista Datasets, adapted code for models and the best trained models corresponding to the reported results (in Irfan & Belpaeme, under review) for each baseline on the Barista Datasets.
+*barista-datasets-and-trained-models* release contains the Barista Datasets, adapted code for models and the best trained models corresponding to the reported results (in Irfan et al., 2021) for each baseline on the Barista Datasets.
 Profile Memory and Seq2Seq models have only the last task of the datasets (i.e., task 7 in Barista or task 8 in Personalised Barista Datasets), because the trained models are very large in size.
 Key-Value Memory Network was only trained with one hop, due to the vast amount of time required for training. *performance_results* contains the per-response accuracy of each trained model on the Barista Datasets.

 ## License